lupantech/ineqmath/README.md

 </div>

 ## Results of leading LLMs
-This table shows the **Final-answer accuracy** versus **overall accuracy** for leading LLMs across different categories on the IneqMath benchmark of Olympiad-level inequality problems.
+This table shows the **Final-answer accuracy** versus **overall accuracy** for leading LLMs across different categories on the <b><span style="color:#103756;">Ineq</span><span style="color:#D03C36;">Math</span></b> benchmark of Olympiad-level inequality problems.
 Overall accuracy, measuring both answer correctness and step soundness, is substantially lower than final-answer accuracy for all model types.
 This highlights a critical gap: while LLMs may find correct final answers to these inequality problems, their reasoning is often unsound.
 Each model used its optimal maximal tokens.

 <div align="center">